Best Buy Employee

 I've seen the earpieces on some employees at best buy.
 Does everyone there wear one or just specific people?

-Asked by Mitchell over 10 years ago
+Asked by Mitchell about 11 years ago

 Just specific people.
 I think most sales floor associates didn't wear them.
 Security and management personnel generally wore them when I worked there.